Information we collect

 - Bluetooth Troubleshooter : If you use our troubleshooting feature, we track your usage through the service in order to provide you with quick access in case you need to leave the page you were on.
 This includes optionally providing us with your email address to provide you a link to give you quick access to where you left off when last using the trouble-shooter.
 In the process of using the troubleshooter you may need to tell us about hardare you use which is not in our database of devices.
 We use any device information provided to improve the troubleshooter for other users.

-- Ask a Question Forum : We collect your name (you may provide any name, nickname or pseudonym), email address and personal opinions and details of problems expressed throughout any questions or answers you publish on the forum.
+- Ask a Question Forum : We collect your name (you may provide any name, nickname or pseudonym), email address and details of problems expressed throughout any questions or answers you publish on the forum.